-Financial Instruments: Subsequent Measurement and Profits and Losses - Negotiable These instruments are subsequently measured at fair value.
+Financial Instr uments: Subsequent Measurement and Profits and Losses Negotiable These instruments are subsequently measured at fair value.
 Net Financial gains and losses, including any income from interest or Instruments dividends, are recognized in results (VRCR).
 However, see (NFI) subsection (j) of this note in the case of derivatives designated as hedging instruments.
 Financial These instruments are subsequently measured at amortized cost instruments using the effective interest method.
 The amortized cost is for reduced by impairment losses.
 Interest income, gains and losses collecting from foreign currency conversion, and impairment are principal recognized in results.
 Any gain or loss in the write-down of and interest accounts is recognized in earnings.
 (FICPI) Financial These instruments are subsequently measured at fair value.
-Instruments Interest income calculated under the effective interest method, for gains and losses from foreign currency conversion, and Collection or Sale (FICS) are recognized in other comprehensive income (OCI).
+Instruments Interest income calculated under the effective interest method, for gains and losses from foreign currency conversion, and Collection or impairment are recognized in results.
+Other net gains and losses Sale (FICS) are recognized in other comprehensive income (OCI).
 At the time of account closure, accumulated gains and losses in other comprehensive income are reclassified into results.
 Investments These assets are subsequently measured at fair value.
 Dividends in stocks are recognized as income in results unless the dividend clearly through ORI represents a recovery of part of the investment cost.
 Other net gains and losses are recognized in other comprehensive income.